 What was appropriate in the age of industrialization and information scarcity, with emphasis on content accumulation and standardization, is no longer suitable.
 Asia in particular should move away from hypercompetitive examination systems, which often foster conformance over innovation and critical thinking.
 Culturally, education has always been of unequivocal importance, perceived as an investment rather than a cost.
 Some of the stats around spending are mind-blowing: 15% of income going to supplemental education in Asia vs. 2% in the US, according to financier Michael Milken.
 The vast majority of secondary-school students have tutors, particularly in Taiwan, Hong Kong and South Korea.
 South Korea is especially notorious for after-hour tutoring centers, or cram schools, so much so that the government had to impose curfew to ensure kids were going back home!
 But investing in education is not enough when learning outcomes are measured against tests rather than their relevance in the market.
 This is particularly true for fast-growing economies at the risk of getting stuck in the middle income trap.

 Technology should be used to drive better results in learning outcomes.
 The ability to collect and use data can help evolve our understanding of the pedagogy of learning and of instructional methodology.
-Tech can enable a growing focus on measuring learning, trimming the long feedback cycle that is still a challenge.
+Tech can enable a growing focus on measuring learning, trimming the long feedback cycle that is still a challenge in the industry.
 Solutions should focus on redesigning the learning environment and learning spaces to accommodate for active rather than passive learning, with the user at the center.
 Adaptive solutions can help personalize the experience, acknowledging the unique characteristics of the learner and feeding those into domain and pedagogical models.

 Technology should be used to help workers stay relevant.
 Tech environments are nimble and can reinvent themselves frequently, keeping up with the rapid pace of change in skills required.
 Data can give directionality, spotting changing needs early on and informing solutions to anticipate and manage skill obsolescence.
 Tech can enable simulations of low-risk environments for specialized training, and can help learners stay more connected, creating virtual collaborative environments.

 Technology should be used to reach more people.
 Tech-enabled solutions can have vastly deeper penetration and push beyond the physical boundaries of their brick-and-mortar counterparts; penetration should be on-par with that of mobile.
 Scale enables those solutions to be more affordable, with cost efficiencies further enhanced by using technology to streamline operations and improve effectiveness of education.
 Users can learn with flexible schedules and environments, more accommodating to their daily needs and commitments, encouraging more people to learn continuously.
-Ironically, access to tech-enabled learning solutions implies digital literacy, which becomes as critical as reading and writing.
+Ironically, access to tech-enabled learning solutions implies digital literacy, which has become as critical as reading and writing.

 To mitigate the potentially devastating impact of leaving entire communities behind in the digital divide, I look to EdTech entrepreneurs and innovators to push the boundaries.
 They should provide educators with the tools and instruments needed to help upskill and reskill as needed, in an effective, affordable and scalable way.